Herbycheck/Unity-Tutorial-Test/README.md

         transform.position += transform.forward * Time.deltaTime * Speed;
     }
 ```
-> Also we have to think how we want to handle the collide, In my case I gave the bullet the tag since I manipulate the tranform of the body and doing the same thing we did with the enemy won't work, because the collider doesn't safe the rotation. <br><br>
+Also we have to think how we want to handle the collide.
+In my case I gave the bullet the tag since I manipulate the transform of the body and doing the same thing we did with the enemy won't work, because the collider doesn't safe the rotation.
-> We now need the ability to shoot those Bullets, so we should make a new Script for the Player that is just for shooting.<br>
+We now need the ability to shoot those Bullets, so we should make a new Script for the Player that is just for shooting.

-> This would look like this:
+Which would look like this:
 ```C#
 [SerializeField] GameObject Bullet;